-This excerpted post was originally published on the Seattle Mama Doc blog
+This post was originally published on the Seattle Children's website

-New recommendations for car seats and seatbelts out this September.
-Let me get us all up to speed: Back in 2011 we got serious, encouraging parents not to turn their newly minted 1-year-old forward-facing in the car.
+A bit of background: Back in 2011 the medical community got serious and started encouraging parents not to turn their newly minted 1-year-old forward-facing in the car.
 The reasons were clear: Data confirmed it was much safer for toddlers to remain rear-facing in the car (and in the event of a huge slowdown or car accident as the car comes to a stop, a toddler’s relatively large head and neck are protected better with the entire back and sides of the seat restraining them).

 That recommendation has recently changed based on a reexamination of the data and the ongoing understanding that rear-facing is safer — even longer.
-We’re borrowing from Scandinavia here, where most children sit rear-facing all through toddler-hood and preschool.
+In Scandinavia, most children sit rear-facing all through toddler-hood and preschool.
 Fortunately, most “convertible” or car seats designed for toddlers are built to accommodate children rear-facing well past age 2.

-Seats have weight and height guidelines and restrictions on the seat itself, so you can always check the seat and ensure it accommodates your 3- or 4-year-old facing the back.
+Seats have weight and height guidelines and restrictions clearly marked on the seat itself, so you can always check the seat and ensure it accommodates your 3- or 4-year-old facing the back.

 1. Infants/babies/toddlers: Infants and toddlers should ride in a rear-facing car safety seat as long as possible, until they reach the highest weight or height allowed by their seat.
 Most convertible seats have limits that will allow children to ride rear-facing for two years or more.